-PG&E's top priority is the safety of the public and our employees.
-We are taking steps every day to strengthen our natural gas transmission pipeline system and become an industry leader in pipeline safety excellence.
+PG&E's top priority is the public safety of our customers and our employees.
+We are taking steps every day to strengthen our natural gas transmission pipeline system and become the nation’s safest and most reliable gas utility.

-As part of this commitment to safety, PG&E is checking the area above our 6,750-mile natural gas transmission pipeline system and working cooperatively with property owners to ensure the area is easily accessible.
-This work will allow us to more safely maintain, inspect and operate the system.
-It's one of our many ongoing pipeline safety programs taking place across our service area.
+As part of this commitment to safety, PG&E is checking the area above our 6,750-mile natural gas transmission pipeline system and working cooperatively with cities, neighborhoods and property owners to enhance safety by reducing risks to the integrity of the pipeline and improving access for PG&E to do safety work.
+This access will allow us to more safely maintain, inspect and operate the system.
+It's an industry best practice and one of our many ongoing pipeline safety program upgrades and improvements taking place across our service area.

+We are committed to working cooperatively with cities and property owners to discuss any necessary removals and conduct this work in a manner that balances the need to keep our communities both safe and beautiful.
 Most private properties do not have an underground natural gas transmission pipeline on their property.
-You can get more information about where our pipeline network runs by clicking here for a searchable pipeline map.
+You can get more information about where our pipeline network runs by viewing a searchable pipeline map.

 |Pipeline markers indicate the location of the underground pipe and are an important reminder to property owners, the community and our employees to use extra care around gas transmission pipelines.
 PG&E is in the process of replacing damaged or aging gas pipeline markers, and in some cases, placing new markers above the pipeline.|